saberland/saber/website/pages/docs/deployment.md

 layout: docs
 ---

-The command `saber build` creates a `.saber/public` directory with a production build of your app.
+The command `saber build` creates a `public` directory with a production build of your app.
 Set up your favorite HTTP server to properly serve static `.html` files and other static assets.

 ## Built-in Static Server

-You can use the built-in static server via the `saber serve` command, it automatically serves `.saber/public` directory:
+You can use the built-in static server via the `saber serve` command, it automatically serves `public` directory:

 ```bash
 cd my-site